Cumulocity-IoT/cumulocity-xdk-agent/README.md

 The rule "On measurement explicit threshold create alarm" is using the measurement `c8y_Light` with min 50000 and max 100000
 4. Data point widget with data points `c8y_acceleration=>accelerationX`, `c8y_acceleration=>accelerationY` and `c8y_acceleration=>accelerationZ`

-## TLS Certificate
+## Define Root Certificate for TLS

-For TLS the certificate of the CA has to be flashed to the XDK.
+For TLS the root certificate of the CA has to be flashed to the XDK.
 This certificate in included in the header file source\ServerCA.h in PEM format.
 The currently included certificate from "Go Daddy Class 2 Certification Authority" is used for tenants *.cumulcity.com.
 If your CA is different this needs to be changed.